anhtran1995/deep-reinforcement-learning/README.md

 The tutorials lead you through implementing various algorithms in reinforcement learning.
 All of the code is in PyTorch (v0.4) and Python 3.

-* [Dynamic Programming](https://github.com/udacity/deep-reinforcement-learning/tree/master/dynamic-programming): Implement Dynamic Programming algorithms such as Policy Evaluation, Policy Improvement, Policy Iteration, and Value Iteration.
+* [Dynamic Programming](https://github.com/udacity/deep-reinforcement-learning/tree/master/dynamic-programming): Why does shallow copy work?
+Thought shallow copy would do the same thing with old_V = V???
 * [Monte Carlo](https://github.com/udacity/deep-reinforcement-learning/tree/master/monte-carlo): Implement Monte Carlo methods for prediction and control.
 * [Temporal-Difference](https://github.com/udacity/deep-reinforcement-learning/tree/master/temporal-difference): Implement Temporal-Difference methods such as Sarsa, Q-Learning, and Expected Sarsa.
 * [Discretization](https://github.com/udacity/deep-reinforcement-learning/tree/master/discretization): Learn how to discretize continuous state spaces, and solve the Mountain Car environment.